-Goal 1: Provide outstanding service in the prompt resolution of minor disputes.
+Goal 1: Provide outstanding service in the prompt resolution of minor disputes by monitoring compliance with the 60-90-120 Rule

-- Within 60 days of the assignment of a case, the case will have been decided or scheduled for a hearing. - If a case is scheduled for a hearing, the hearing will be held within 120 days of the date of assignment. - If a case has been heard, the decision must be rendered within 90 days of the date of the hearing.
+• Within 60 days of the assignment of a case, the case must be decided or scheduled for a hearing.

+- If a case is scheduled for a hearing, the hearing must be held within 120 days of the date of assignment. - If a case has been heard, the decision must be rendered within 90 days of the date of the hearing.